ndom91/checkly-gh-action/README.md

           - sslExpiry
 ```

-If you have trouble with your yaml formatting, this [Yaml Linter](https://jsonformatter.org/yaml-validator) can help.
+If you have trouble with your yaml formatting, this [yaml Linter](https://jsonformatter.org/yaml-validator) can help.

 ## 🙏 Contributing